-The Lodge was founded in 1884 (consecrated 1886) by nine brethren* who were intent on using an evidence-based approach to the study of Masonic history and research into Freemasonry.
-This innovative approach was intended to replace the imaginative writings of earlier authors on the history of Freemasonry.
-This new style and approach was later to be referred to as the ‘authentic school’ of Masonic research.
+Quatuor Coronati is the premier research lodge in the world.
+It was founded in 1884 (and consecrated in 1886) by nine brethren who wished to use an evidence-based approach to study Masonic history and research the origins of Freemasonry.
+Their approach was intended to replace the more imaginative writings of earlier authors; it was later referred to as the ‘authentic school’ of Masonic research.

 Quatuor Coronati Lodge continues to adopt the same principles as those set down in 1884; to this end